Ximoromero6/mortgage-challange/readme.md

-# Frontend Mentor - Mortgage repayment calculato solution
+# Frontend Mentor - Mortgage repayment calculator solution

 This is a solution to the [Mortgage repayment calculator](https://www.frontendmentor.io/challenges/mortgage-repayment-calculator-Galx1LXK73).